Table of contents

-The proliferation of available online channels and marketing methods made online presence management an interesting task.
+The proliferation of available channels and online marketing methods made web presence management an interesting task.

 On the one hand, there are a lot of channels and social media platforms where you can reach your target audience.
 The increase in the number of channels means you can get your message to a wider audience.

 On the other hand, the number of online channels makes it hard to keep track on all the social media mentions regarding your brand, product, or service.

 How to manage your online presence?